 Employers must look beyond an active job seeker’s resume and give them a chance to demonstrate themselves in an interview.
 Yet, too many active job seekers don’t get past the resume scan if they have an employment gap of more than three months.

 7. It’s just plain wrong to default to passive candidates.
-As a workshop facilitator at an urban career center, I see the hopes of my customers crushed by being interviewed a number of times only to find out that the companies hired people who were already working at other companies.
+As a webinar/career coach at an urban career center, I see the hopes of my clients crushed by being interviewed a number of times only to find out that an employer hired people who were already working.

 Photo: Flickr, Troy Granger